 iContainers was also very clear that we would owe Customs fees after our belongings were cleared in Basel and that we would need to make arrangements for delivery overland from Basel to our home near Fribourg.
 These fees were separate from iContainers services and would need to be paid at time of delivery in Basel.

 They referred us to several Customs brokers in Switzerland.
 Trav contacted them shortly before we left the States but didn’t get any responses.

 Then a few days before our shipment was scheduled to arrive in Basel, I received an email from a company called SACO completely out of the blue.
 They included a complete estimate for all fees associated with clearing our shipment with Customs and delivering it right to our door.
 After weighing van rental costs and gas prices, we opted to have them deliver rather than drive to Basel to pick it up.

-Not exactly chump change, but considering how expensive it is here, we’re glad we shipped everything we did.
+Not exactly chump change, but considering how expensive it is in Switzerland, it was totally worth shipping household goods overseas.

 And now to unpack!